SibiAkkash/StreamIMU/README.md

   * `npm install`
 * Download the `Expo-Go` app from the playstore/appstore on your phone.
 * Run `expo-start`, which builds the app and returns a QR code
-* Scan the QR code with the `Expo-Go` app, now the app will run on your .phone
+* Scan the QR code with the `Expo-Go` app, now the app will run on your phone.